What should contribute to the decision to refinance your mortgage? Here, we review the key factors to consider.

 What’s best for your debt?

 Owning a house can be rewarding, but also expensive!
-As the statistics tell us right now Canadians have more consumer debt than ever before.
-Why pay the high-interest rate that comes with your credit card?
+As the statistics tell us right now, Canadians have more consumer debt than ever before.
+Why pay the high interest rate that comes with your credit card?
 Depending on the equity within your home, as well as the amount of debt you have, you have the ability to roll your debt into your mortgage.
 With your mortgage interest rate being drastically lower than those pesky credit cards, you could be increasing your monthly cash flow by hundreds of dollars.
-This could mean a refinance would be the best option instead of signing the lenders’ renewal
+This could mean a refinance would be the best option instead of signing the lenders’ renewal.

 Mortgage terms and conditions

 Over the term of your mortgage your life situation can change significantly, such as a promotion at work, married and now your family has two sources of income, coming into an inheritance or you win the lottery (we can all hope right?).
 With having extra income, does your current lender have the allowance you need to make extra pre-payments?
 What do they allow for lump sum payments?
 Maybe you want a HELOC to be able to make the large prepayments with no penalty if it’s over your yearly allowable lump sum payment amount.
-Depending on your lenders’ current allowance, switching into a HELOC or to a lender who has more favorable prepayment privileges could be the right option for you.
+Depending on your lenders’ current allowance, switching into a HELOC or to a lender who has more favourable prepayment privileges could be the right option for you.

 When it comes time to renewing your mortgage and signing on the dotted line, don’t miss any opportunity to have the most cost-effective mortgage for you and your family.
 Here at the Clinton Wilkins Mortgage Team, we will focus on what’s important for your family.
 Whether we need to lower your debt load, get a better rate, or if the best financial option for your situation is to sign the renewal with your current lender.
-Come get a mortgage checkup and remember, we are always looking out for your best interest.
+Come get a mortgage checkup and remember, we are always looking out for your best interests.